 Summer of 2015 — Christ’s Mother is Our Mother Too, Brother Brian Dybowski

-Note: The Blessed Virgin Mary is not a Doctor of the Church, but the Queen of Heaven and All Saints from whom the Doctors of the Church received inspiration.
+Note: The Blessed Virgin Mary is not a Doctor of the Church, but the Queen of Heaven and of All Saints.
+From Our Lady the Doctors of the Church received inspiration.

 Summer of 2014 — St. Francis of Assisi, Brother Brian Dybowski

 Summer of 2013 — St. Augustine of Hippo, Brother Brian Dybowski

 Summer of 2013 — St. Thérèse of Lisieux, Brother Joseph Schmidt

 Summer of 2012 — St. Bonaventure’s Seraphic Spirituality, Brother Brian Dybowski

 Summer of 2011 — St. Catherine of Siena’s Love Spirituality, Brother Brian Dybowski